fickledogfish/secret-santa/README.md

 # Secret Santa

-A simple secret santa project I madee for a code interview.
+A simple secret santa project I made for a code interview.

 ## Running

-After cloning, change the `.env` and run:
+If you just want to run things locally for debugging or testing, use the `run_test_env.sh` script; it assumes you have docker with a postgres image and npm installed, but it sets everything up according to your `.env` file.
+If you don't want to use it, there's always the usual

 ```Shell
 npm i && npm run start